renpy/renpy/sphinx/source/layeredimage.rst

 To provide more clarity as to what happens in which order, this section showcases the life of a set of attributes, from the show instruction to the on-screen display.

-- The ``show`` instruction provides the initial set of attributes, following the image tag.
+- The ``show`` statement provides the initial set of attributes, following the image tag.
-- If an :var:`adjust_attributes<config.adjust_attributes>` function exists to match the image tag, it is called, and returns a potentially different set of attributes.
+- If a :var:`config.adjust_attributes` function exists to match the image tag, it is called, and returns a potentially different set of attributes.
   If so, it replaces the former set, which is forgotten.
 This stage is not specific to layeredimages, because...